Elaine L. Orr has written, edited, and published for more than 40 years in business and

 Fiction includes the Jolie Gentil Cozy Mystery series, which debuted in 2011.
 Among the

-nine books and prequel in the series is Behind the Walls, which was a finalist in the 2014
+eleven books and prequel in the series is Behind the Walls, which was a finalist in the 2014

 Chanticleer Mystery and Mayhem Awards.

 The first book in the River's Edge series, From Newsprint to Footprints, was published by

 Annie Acorn Publishing, in 2015.
 Demise of a Devious Neighbor followed in late 2016.
 Tip a

 Hat to Murder, first book of the Logland Mystery Series, appeared in November 2016.
 For

 a change, Elaine has a mystery series set in the state where she lives -- Illinois.

 Writing in Retirement: Putting New Year's Resolutions to Work is a compilation of good

 practices to help those who want to publish when their time becomes more flexible.
 A